Zao Onsen 蔵王温泉

-Zao Onsen is a massively popular ski and hot spring resort area tucked between the mountains of Yamagata and Miyagi prefectures.
-Known for the healing and beautifying benefits of its mineral-rich waters, Zao is also a major draw during the snowy months as a ski resort.
-The healing waters here were apparently discovered back in A.D.
-110.
+Zao is a popular ski and hot spring resort area nestled between the mountains of Yamagata and Miyagi Prefectures.
+Zao Onsen is known for its mineral rich water which helps to relieve fatigue and beautify the skin, and is also a famous ski resort during the snowy season.
+The healing waters are said to have been discovered in 110 AD.

 Zao Onsen is accessed most easily from the Yamagata Prefecture side via a 40-minute bus that departs hourly from Yamagata Station.

-From Sendai, take the Senzan Line one hour and 15 minutes to Yamagata Station to board the bus.
+From Sendai Station, take the Senzan Line one hour and 15 minutes to Yamagata Station to board the bus.

 The ski resort is renowned for the number and quality of its runs, and both day and night skiing are options.
-The snow monsters trees coated with ice and snow that take on a surreal appearance, a rare winter phenomenon
+Zao's famous icons, snow monsters, are trees coated with ice and snow that take on a surreal appearance, a rare winter phenomenon

-The Zao area is also a popular destination for hikers and trekkers during the autumn and summer months.
-There are various courses suitable for anyone from beginners to experienced trekkers.
-You can also walk through wetlands and volcanic regions.
+The Zao area is also a popular destination for hikers and climbers during the autumn and summer months.
+There are various courses suitable for anyone from beginners to experienced climbers.
+There are also walking courses through wetlands and volcanic regions.

-Zao is a great place to try forest bathing, a new concept in healing, which involves getting out and walking among the trees.
-This has been scientifically shown to boost your immune system and reduce blood pressure, among other benefits.
+Zao is an ideal place for walking among the trees for forest bathing.
+This has been scientifically proven to boost the immune system and lower blood pressure, among other benefits.

 Zao's hot springs have high levels of sulfur said to be beneficial for muscle pains, chronic skin diseases, high cholesterol and high blood pressure.